 Our fabrics are custom knitted for us.
 We choose to include a very small amount of polyester in the fabric's core to provide shrinkage control and ensure product longevity wash after wash.
 The fabric is knitted in a special way to ensure only 100% cotton touches your baby's delicate skin.
 Click here to learn more!

 Why do so many parents start with cloth diapers but revert to disposable diapers?

 Many parents start out with good intentions.
 They understand the environmental and health issues associated with disposable diaper use and they are willing to give cloth diapers a try, only to become very discouraged.
 Not knowing much about cloth diapers, they were sold a cloth diapering system only to find out that their cloth diapers did not withstand daily wear and tear very well, and the breathable cloth diaper covers were not at all waterproof.
 Moisture wicked onto the baby's clothes creating ever more laundry.

-We have had an active cloth diapering forum since February 29, 2000!
-Check out our Retro Archived Forum!
+Did you know: Mother ease had an active cloth diapering forum since February 29, 2000!
+Check out the links to our retro archived forum:

 - March 04 - April 04

 If using cloth diapers makes such a difference in protecting our children's environment… Shouldn't we?